+When developing an initial trend assumption, the actuary should consider known or expected changes in per capita health costs in the year(s) following the measurement date.
 The actuary should consider the sustainability of current trends over an extended period, and the possible need for a long-term trend assumption that is different from the initial trend assumption.
-If these two trend assumptions are different, the actuary should determine the appropriate length of a select period for transitioning between the initial trend assumption and the long-term trend assumption.
+If these two trend assumptions are different, the actuary should choose an appropriate select period and transition pattern between the initial trend assumption and the long-term trend assumption.

-When developing an initial trend assumption, the actuary should consider known or expected changes in per capita health costs in the year(s) following the measurement date.
-When developing a long-term trend assumption and the select period for transitioning, the actuary should consider relevant long-term economic factors such as projected growth in per capita gross domestic product (GDP), projected long-term wage inflation, and projected health care expenditures as a percent of GDP.
+When developing a long-term trend assumption and the select period for transitioning, the actuary should consider relevant long-term economic factors such as projected growth in per capita gross domestic product (GDP), projected long-term wage inflation, and projected health care expenditures as a percentage of GDP.
 The actuary should select a transition pattern and select period that reasonably reflects anticipated experience.